Pablolepz/Cityscape/Classes/README.md

 ## PathReader

 Provides a set of methods to retrieve volumes and contents in given paths.
-Employs the .NET Directory class for retrieving Directory contents.

 ### Methods